Originally posted December, 2020. Updated August, 2021.

-Now that I have that set up, how long should I keep the data?
+Now that I have that setup, how long should I keep the data?

 The decision regarding retention should be based on business needs (how far back might your staff need to look?) and any legal and/or contractual obligations (do you have clients/customers that have their own set of requirements?).
-All of this should be properly documented so that there is no guess work involved.
+All of this should be properly documented so that there is no guesswork involved.

 You should also consider what would your business do if it needed to recover data from 45 days ago?
 What happens if your data gets corrupted and you need to roll back from 2 years ago?
 What happens if you don’t notice that data has been lost until months after the event?
 The answers to all of these questions will determine how long you keep your data.

 Your business insurance may also come into question.
-If your business suffers from a cyber-attack or is infected by ransomware, you need to be able to recover your data so you can continue to service clients as usual.
+If your business suffers from a cyber-attack or is infected by ransomware, you need to be able to recover your data so you can continue to serve clients as usual.
 If you have taken insurance coverage, need to claim for full system recovery and data restore and you are found to only have limited data retention and backups, you could find that your insurance policy does not cover your loss.
 On a practical level, if you only have 30 days of backup to revert to and if these are also compromised, you have no data restore point at all to start from.